 - If you have any questions, ask members of the team or the nurses, who have often been working in the department for many years and therefore are fully able to answer questions.

-- You will be expected to speak to all members of the team, regardless of their seniority.
-If you feel nervous about approaching them, simply ask whether they would mind you asking a question about Mrs X’s plan/care/discharge etc. If busy, they may redirect you to another colleague.
+- If you feel nervous about approaching senior staff, ask whether they would mind you asking a question about Mrs X’s plan/care/discharge etc. If busy, they may redirect you to another colleague.

 - Try to answer your bleep in a timely manner; if you get several calls at once, go through them systematically and apologise if you miss one.

-- Before you go home, make sure that you have completed the key tasks for each patient you have seen (eg. investigation requests).
-If you are worried about any of your patients deteriorating, discuss them with a senior member of the team and hand them over to the oncall doctor.
+- Before you go home, make sure that you have completed the key tasks for each patient you have seen (eg investigation requests).

 Find out how things are done